 Performance-based compensation, a form of monetary compensation (bonus) that reflects our key performance indicators (KPI) to increase awareness of enhancing business performance each fiscal year, is determined based on the percentage of total compensation paid as fixed compensation, and calculated by multiplying consolidated operating income, which serves as the Group's target performance benchmark, by a certain percentage, in addition to the individual director's contribution levels to management, and is paid during a set period.
 The Company opted to use consolidated operating income as a benchmark pertaining to performance-based compensation upon having comprehensively considered factors including the notion that consolidated operating income accurately reflects corporate performance and the notion that consolidated operating income serves as an objective benchmark with respect to gauging success in achieving management goals.
-During the fiscal year under review, consolidated operating income amounted to 1,133 million yen, which was 543 million yen higher than the initial target of 590 million yen and 565 million yen higher than consolidated operating income generated in the previous fiscal year.
+During the fiscal year under review, consolidated operating income amounted to 945 million yen, which was 265 million yen higher than the initial target of 680 million yen, but 187 million yen lower than the previous fiscal year.

-Although the Company does not stipulate policy on the ratios of payment with respect to the mix of performance-based compensation and non-performance-based compensation, in the fiscal year ended December 31, 2020, the average percentage for all directors of performance-based compensation making up total compensation was 20.9%.
+Although the Company does not stipulate policy on the ratios of payment with respect to the mix of performance-based compensation and non-performance-based compensation, in the fiscal year ended December 31, 2021, the average percentage for all directors of performance-based compensation making up total compensation was 18.3%.

 Stock compensation further clarifies the link between director compensation and the Company's share price, and accordingly constitutes the Company's system of compensation provided to raise awareness regarding contributions in the form of continually improving financial results and achieving greater corporate value, by emphasizing the shared interests of directors and shareholders in terms of the notion that both parties not only benefit from a rising share price but also incur risks of a falling share price.
 Within the scope decided at the 53rd Annual General Meeting of Shareholders held on March 29, 2016, points are awarded each fiscal year based on our officer stock benefit regulations.
 Moreover, upon the director's retirement, each one point is exchanged for one share of the Company's common stock, and the shares are awarded to the director.
 Retirement benefits are paid during a set period based on standards stipulated in the officer retirement benefit internal regulations after the amounts are approved by a resolution at the General meeting of Shareholders.
 From the standpoint of ensuring independence, compensation for corporate auditors is composed only of fixed compensation and retirement benefits.
 The Board of Corporate Auditors determines amounts of corporate auditor compensation, through consultation with the corporate auditors, in accordance with a corporate auditor's professional duties and responsibilities, and depending on whether the corporate auditor serves on a full-time or part-time basis.

-2) Total amount of compensation, etc. by each officer classification, total amount of compensation, etc. by type, and the number of officers to be paid

-Officer classification Total amount of compensation, etc. (Thousands of yen) Tota Number of compensation Performance-bas ed compensation (Bonus) Stock compensation Retirement benefits officers to be paid (persons) Director (excluding outside director) 246,628 154,800 52,000 7,328 32,500 8 Corporate auditor (excluding outside corporate auditor) 24,200 21,600 - 2,600 2 Outside officer 21,700 18,000 1,500 - 2,200 3 Total 292,528 194,400 53,500 7,328 37,300 13
+2) Total amount of compensation, etc. by each officer classification, total amount of compensation, etc. by type, and the number of officers to be paid type, and the number of officers to be paid Total amount of of compensation Number of Officer classification compensation, etc. (Thousands of yen) Base compensation (Fixed compensation) Performance- based compensation Stock compensation Retirement benefits Of the left items, non- monetary compensation, etc. officers to be paid (persons) Director (excluding outside director) 235,385 154,800 43,300 4,985 32,300 4,985 8 Corporate auditor (excluding outside corporate auditor) 24,200 21,600 - 2,600 2 Outside officer 21,200 18,000 1,200 2,000 3 Total 280,785 194,400 44,500 4,985 36,900 4,985 13